6 Benefits of Choosing Reconditioned Pallets

 What are reconditioned pallets?

 Reconditioned pallets are simply those that were broken or damaged and have since been repaired and returned into the pallet chain.
+These pallets are obtained through pallet recycling initiatives, and 95% of pallets recovered globally are repurposed into usable materials.
 Choosing to do this prevents the pallet from ending up in landfill, and instead ensures the full potential of the pallet is used.
-Ther are a number of reasons for why a pallet may need repairing, for example:
+There are a number of reasons as to why a pallet may need repairing, for example:

 - Replacing missing or damaged board and nails

 - Ensuring there are no materials protruding

 - Certifying that the pallet is safe for reuse